pilot2254/pilot2254/quotes.md

 > "Your potential is endless.
 Go do what you were created to do." — Anonymous

 > "Remember that guy that gave up?
 Neither does anyone else." — Anonymous

+> "if you're going to reply to me, shut up. i literally don't care. i am allowed to have my opinion, so do you. i stated my opinion, stop replying to my comment." — Random man in youtube comment section

 ## Funnies